 - Stream phone calls directly into your hearing aids.

-- Stream music, movie soundtracks or podcasts from your iPhone or iPad directly in stereo (mono if you are only using one aid) into your hearing aids.
+- Stream music, movie soundtracks or podcasts directly in stereo (mono if you are only using one aid) into your hearing aids.

-- Use your iPhone as a remote microphone for your hearing aids.
+- Use your phone as a remote microphone for your hearing aids (iPhone hearing aids only) .

 - With the use of a proprietary Bluetooth stereo transmitter, get your television audio in your hearing aids directly and in stereo if two aids are used.